Aya-ZIbra/MyYogini/README.md

 > **Your ultimate fantastic Yoga trainer!**

-## Performance on different platforms
+# Performance on different platforms
 * The app is based off an OPENVINO optimized version of the OpenPose AI model.
 When this app was run on Intel EDGE DevCloud (cpu device), we got an inference time of around 40 ms per frame as seen in the picture of the lady above.
 * With NCS2+ RasberryPi: .....................

-## Pose angle checking and realtime feedback:
+# Pose angle checking and realtime feedback
 * The capablity to get the angle between the limbs of the user was implemented and tested.
 ```
 int frontKneeAngle = get_angle_limb(ref_poses[0],{12,13}, {12,11}); // clockwise angle from lower to upper limb